top of page

 The BASE practice

 It helps calm an overactivated nervous system, rebalance stress hormones, and restore a sense of grounded, alert presence.
-You begin by adjusting your posture.
+When you feel under pressure, anxious or agitated, it can quickly rebalance your nervous system.

 How to use BASE